Villa Carlos Paz: Geography

-Villa Carlos Paz is located on the southern shore of the San Roque Lake.
+Villa Carlos Paz is on the southern shore of the San Roque Lake.
 It is crossed by the San Antonio River and the Los Chorrillos Stream.
 The city was founded by the rancher Carlos Nicandro Paz in 1913.

-The Hang suspension bridges road was built in 1918 to link the town to the Valley Traslasierra.
+The Hanging Bridges Trail was built in 1918 to link the town to the Valley Traslasierra.
 This was replaced in the 1950s by the Camino de las Altas Cumbres.

 International relations

 Twin towns — Sister cities

 Villa Carlos Paz is twinned with: